JMortifee/data-centric-development/README.md

 ### Responsivity
 Because I used Materialize, it's built in, mobile first, design allowed me to create a site that only needed a few adjustments for the site to work well on mobile and tablet devices.

+## Deployment <a name="deployment"></a>

+I used heroku to deploy my project as git hub pages who I had previously used only allows for static sites.

+Deploying to heroku was very simple and painless I linked my git hub repository to the app on heroku so that it would automatically update any changes I commited.

+To deploy I needed a requirements.txt file so that heroku knew what libararies the project needed to run.
+As well as a procfile to specify the type of app and the app file name and language.

+After doing this I pressed deploy and the app was deployed to the site.

 ## Credits <a name="credits"></a>

 ##### Home